Shraddha-jpg/DiagnoSys/workflow/README.md

 - **Characteristics**:
   - A 70-billion parameter model optimized for versatility in natural language tasks.
   - Fine-tuned for JSON-structured outputs and conversational tasks.
-  - Accessed via Grok's API, which wraps the model in an OpenAI-compatible interface.
+  - Accessed via Groq's API, which wraps the model in an OpenAI-compatible interface.

 ### Configuration
 The LLM is initialized using LangChain's `ChatOpenAI` class with the following settings: